Tony Burke: Early life

 Burke was raised in a Catholic family of Irish descent.
 He attended Catholic schools, Regina Coeli (Beverly Hills, NSW) and St Patrick's College (Strathfield, NSW), where he was Vice-Captain.
 He attended the University of Sydney where he graduated with a Bachelor of Arts and Bachelor of Laws.
 He was also awarded the Martin Sorensen Trophy for Best Speaker at the 1994 Australasian Intervarsity Debating Championships.

 From 1993 to 1995, Burke worked as a staffer to Labor senators Graham Richardson and Michael Forshaw.
 In 1996, he and two friends from his university debating society established Atticus Pty Ltd., a business that provides training for "clients from the corporate and education sectors in advocacy and communication skills".
 It was named after the iconic fictional character Atticus Finch from the novel To Kill a Mockingbird.
 He resigned his directorship of the company the following year to join the Shop, Distributive and Allied Employees' Association (SDA) as a union organiser.
 He left the SDA in 2003 to run for the New South Wales Legislative Council.

 State politics

 At the 2003 state election, Burke was elected to the New South Wales Legislative Council.
 He chaired the NSW State Development Committee, conducting inquiries into ports infrastructure and science commercialisation.
-A view was gradually formed that his talents were being wasted in the New South Wales Legislative Council and he resigned from state parliament on 24 June 2004 to campaign for the New South Wales division of Watson.
+He resigned from state parliament on 24 June 2004 to campaign for the New South Wales division of Watson.
 He won the seat at the 2004 federal election.